faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 - Print functionality via Bluetooth-connected 58mm thermal printers.
 - Print layout includes asset name, code, and barcode image.
 - Printed barcodes are used for physical asset labeling and subsequent scanning for assignment.

+#### FR-009: RFID Asset Tracking (NEW)
+- Support for RFID tag scanning alongside barcode scanning.
+- RFID tags contain the same asset ID as barcodes for consistent tracking.
+- Contactless scanning for improved efficiency in certain environments.
+- Dual scanning modes: users can choose barcode or RFID scanning.
+- RFID scanning maintains same assignment and movement workflows as barcode.

 #### FR-005: Search and Filtering
 - Search assets by name or code.